Guidance on social distancing for everyone in Wales and protecting older people and vulnerable adults.

 How can I get assistance with foods and medicines if I am reducing my social contacts?

-Ask family, friends and neighbours to support you and use online services.
+Ask family, friends and neighbours or your extended household to support you and use online services.
 If this is not possible, then the public sector, business, charities, and the general public are providing help to those advised to stay at home or needing assistance.
 It is important to speak to others and ask them to help you to make arrangements for the delivery of food, medicines and essential services and supplies, and look after your physical and mental health and wellbeing.

 If you receive support from health and social care organisations, for example, if you have care provided for you through the local authority or health care system, this will continue as normal.
 Your health or social care provider will be asked to take additional precautions to make sure that you are protected.
-The advice for formal carers is included in the Home care provision.
+The advice for formal carers is included in the home care provision.

 What should you do if you have hospital and GP appointments during this period?